sselle/find-meteriots/README.md

 # find-meteriots
-small script working with the NASA REST API to get data about meteriot impacts
+small script working with the NASA REST API to get data about meteorit impacts